 - Town Highlights: Strasbourg is a bustling University town with a substantial array of clothing shops.
 If you need a New Year’s Eve party dress or a wardrobe upgrade, take time from the markets and venture indoors.

-- Zuri Girl Tip: During the holiday season, Sunday shopping is available on the 4th, 11th and 18th of December.
+- Zuri Girl Tip: During the holiday season, Sunday shopping is available on certain dates.
+Be sure to check before planning.

 Spend the night in Strasbourg or hop back in the car for the last stop.
 Approximately 1 hour later…

 - Market Highlights: Over 90 stalls bustling with hand-carved crafts (many you can watch being made right there), candles, fashion accessories and unique assortments of German-inspired sweets and savories.
 The market features an open-air stage with daily, free concert performances.

 - Town Highlights: Everywhere you turn in the city, there is a reminder that it is Christmas.
 From shops to restaurants to hidden cobblestone alley-ways, the town is lit with Christmas spirit.
 It is a fairly small town center with pedestrian-friendly streets and a cuteness factor that just keeps you smiling.

 - Zuri Girl Tip: Spend Sunday soothing your exhausted, market worn feet in Baden-Baden’s relaxing Thermal Baths.